MiloBuwalda/uva-prog-c/20 Lectures/000 Week 0/10 Friday.md

 * Check out what is possible in the programming language called Scratch that we will begin the course with!

-* Be sure to check out the first-ever CS50 Puzzle Day this Saturday!
-Thanks to Facebook for sponsoring!

-* Dinner with CS50 and Facebook is tonight at 6:30 at Maxwell Dworkin!
-Well, not at Maxwell Dworkin, but we’ll meet there.
-RSVP here.

 * As you make your way through the semester, try to keep the following snippet in mind:

-* As you make your way through the semester, try to keep the following snippet in mind:

-> what ultimately matters in this course is not so much where you end up
+> What ultimately matters in this course is not so much where you end up
 > relative to your classmates but where you, in Week 12, end up relative to
-> yourself in Week 0 There’s no predetermined scale or grading curve in this
+> yourself in Week 0.
+There’s no predetermined scale or grading curve in this
 > course.
 Grades are assigned on an individual basis and take into account your
 > background coming into the semester.
-There are three types of sections: for
+There are three types of students: for
 > those less comfortable, those more comfortable, and those somewhere in
 > between.
-Keep that in mind as you section next week!

 * The first problem set was released today and is due next Friday.
 There will be a Walkthrough on Sunday to help get you started!